vehicle-lang/vehicle/docs-source/language/properties.rst

    ...

    robust : List Bool
-   robust = foreach i in trainingDataset . robustAround x
+   robust = foreach x in trainingDataset . robustAround x

 Unlike the ``forall`` keyword, the ``foreach`` keyword cannot be used to quantify over infinite types.
 It _can_ be used to quantify over ``Index``